learn-co-curriculum/github-2-canvas/README.md

 github-2-canvas is still very much under construction, but the functions and details will be added in as I complete them.

+## Important Information

+GitHub 2 Canvas relies on two environment variables that must be set before it is run:

+CANVAS_API_KEY is an API key that can be generated from account settings in Canvas.
+It should be stored in your .zshrc or .bashrc file with this _exact_ name.

+CANVAS_API_URL is the API endpoint that the script will access.
+This should be made known through your IT team.
+The CANVAS_API_URL at Flatiron should be 'https://learning.flatironschool.com' and it should be stored in yoru .zshrc or .bashrc file with this _exact_ name.

 ## hello

 hello allows users to confirm that they can connect to the Canvas course that they're interested in modifying.

 Format for command line input is as follows: